aiidateam/aiida-common-workflows/docs/source/workflows/base/index.rst

 Base workflows
 ==============

-Workflows for basic material properties that define a common interface and are implemented for various quantum engines.
+Workflows for performing basic operations or computing basic material properties that define a common interface and are implemented for various quantum engines.

 .. toctree::
    :maxdepth: 1